hasura/graphql-engine/graphql/manual/schema/basics.rst

 Schema design basics
 ====================
-Let's take a look at how to create tables using the Console, a UI tool meant for doing exactly this.
+Let's take a look at how to create tables using the Hasura console, a UI tool meant for doing exactly this.
 We'll use a typical author/articles schema as a reference for all the following examples.

 Open the console